ualbertalib/avp_aviary_api_interactions/README.md

 * `Transcript`: term for the container representing one or more transcripts of the audio/video; linked to a `media` item
 * `Supplemental Files`: term for the container representing one or more supplemental files (JPEG, PDF, etc.) attached to the resource; linked to a `resource` item

 Note: the vendor rate limits API requests.
 Each of the following scripts uses a simple wait mechanism between API requests.
 A more advanced approach could be implemented where the wait time is dynamically computed based on the response latency plus a retry mechanism.
 As of 2023-05-29, running multiple scripts will cause one to fail with the default wait settings.

+Note: pagination is not documented (as of 2023-05-29) so workarounds are needed for collections with a large number of resources

+Note: as of 2023-06-29, a resource returned by the Aviary API lists the attached media item in the `media_file_id` field.
+However, `media_ife_id` only contains a maximum of 10 IDs (a significant number of resources have over 10 media attached).
+I also tried via the Web UI, "export Media Files(s) to CSV" but the resulting file doesn't contain media IDs.
+How to get the entire list of media items is unknown.

 ## Included Scripts